chalmersplasmatheory/FIKA/README.md

     -  `sum_spectra`

         If `True`, the energy spectra and temporal profiles of individual particles will be summed to obtain a compact information about the whole particle beam.
 The summation process starts after radiation from all the particles is calculated.
 If `False`, the calculation is finished right after the individual spectra are calculated.
+Example:

+         sum_spectra  = True

         Following additional parameters need to be specified in the output file

        - `E_slice_eV`

             A bin energy size in the units of eV of the final output energy spectrum histogram.
 Example:

             E_slice_eV = 2

        - `t_slice_s`

             A bin time size in the units of second of the final output of the radiation temporal profile.
 Example:

             t_slice_s = 5e-18

        -  `print_every_spectrum_sum`

             Specifies how often the information about the summation progress will be written into a standard output.
 The number specifies the number of    particles that are already summed.
 Example:

             print_every_spectrum_sum  = 200